safl/yace/docs/source/install/index.rst

    :language: bash
    :lines: 1-

-The command above should print the output below:
+The above should produce the output below:

 .. literalinclude:: 100_help.out
-   :language: bash
-   :lines: 1-
+   :lines: 1-1

 In case it does not, then check your :Python:`Python <>` environment, in case it is due to an error with **yace** then please submit an issue on